archerslaw/packer-template-openstack/README.md

 - OpenStack Builder helps from https://www.packer.io/docs/builders/openstack.html

 ## How to excute Packer
-$ sudo packer build packer-template-example/huaweicloud.json
+$ sudo packer build packer-template-example/openstckcloud.json

 e.g: $ sudo packer build packer-template-centos-updating/packer-template-centos-updating.json

-If output similar as following, configurations, you can now start the journey of huaweicloud with packer support
+If output similar as following, configurations, you can now start the journey of OpenStack platform with packer support
 ```
    openstack output will be in this color.